ivanan266/SeleniumFrameworkMavenPractice/README.md

 9. Add it to your system PATH or specify the path in your test code.

 ### Note:
-When you run any tests, you will receive a report with status of Failing/ Pending or Skipped tests.
+When you run any tests, you will receive a report with status like this:

-### Like this:

 #### Default Suite
 #### Total tests run: 3, Passes: 3, Failures: 0, Skips: 0